California wildfire victims helped by Salvation Army, Red Cross

 The foundation works with local fire agencies to provide immediate, on-site assistance to families that have suffered a residential loss of at least 25 percent, according to its website.

-It’s also providing assistance to those who have been impacted by the wildfires in Southern California, which have scorched over 170,000 acres, destroyed over 1,000 structures and have forced over 200,000 evacuations so far.
+It’s also providing assistance to those who have been impacted by the wildfires in Southern California, which have scorched more than 170,000 acres, destroyed more than 1,000 structures and have forced at least 200,000 evacuations thus far.

+The foundation has given roughly 500 gift cards to Southern Californians who have been affected by the wildfires, Lou Paulson, chairman of the California Fire Foundation, told Fox News.

-President Trump declared a state of emergency in California on Friday, which allows federal assistance to supplement the state and local response to the fires.
-His declaration comes in response to a letter California Gov. Jerry Brown sent Thursday.
-Los Angeles, Ventura, San Diego, Santa Barbara and Riverside counties will all receive federal assistance.
+President Trump declared a state of emergency in California on Dec.
+8, which allows federal assistance to supplement the state and local response to the fires.
+His declaration is in response to a letter from California Gov. Jerry Brown.
+Los Angeles, Ventura, San Diego, Santa Barbara and Riverside counties will receive federal assistance.

-More specifically, “FEMA is authorized to identify, mobilize, and provide at its discretion, equipment and resources necessary to alleviate the impacts of the emergency,” a statement from FEMA following the declaration reads.
+More specifically, “FEMA is authorized to identify, mobilize, and provide at its discretion, equipment and resources necessary to alleviate the impacts of the emergency,” the emergency management agency said in a statement.
 Emergency protective measures, including direct federal assistance, will be provided at 75 percent federal funding.

 United Way of Ventura County

-In a partnership with the American Red Cross of Ventura County and the Ventura County Sheriff’s Office of Emergency Services, The United Way of Ventura County has started the Thomas Fire Fund to assist community relief efforts in the county, which has primarily been impacted by the Thomas Fire.
-This wildfire — which is the largest of the six raging across the state — has scorched over 140,000 acres and destroyed more than 470 structures.
+In a partnership with the American Red Cross of Ventura County and the Ventura County Sheriff’s Office of Emergency Services, the United Way of Ventura County has started the Thomas Fire Fund to assist community relief efforts in the county, which has primarily been impacted by the Thomas Fire.
+This wildfire — which is the largest of the six raging across the state — has scorched more than 237,000 acres and destroyed more than 920 structures.

 Salvation Army